loveencounterflow/coffee-script/README.md

   changing the very syntax, introduce new or improved operators, reordering code stuff like that.

-  While i find transpiling languages very exciting mainly because they allow you to write code for an existing, popular VM with well-known properties without being bound to (all of) the idiosynchrasies of that VM, be it syntax or annoying language shortcomings (say, the mere existence of JS's `==`, rightfully eliminated by CoffeeScript and others) there are certain limits to what is desirable or even acceptable as far as the generated code goes.
+  While i find transpiling languages very exciting mainly because they allow you to write code for an existing, popular VM with well-known properties and without being bound to (all of) the idiosynchrasies of that VM, be it syntax or annoying language shortcomings (say, the mere existence of JS's `==`, rightfully eliminated by CoffeeScript and others) there are certain limits to what is desirable or even acceptable as far as the generated code goes.